hexuustc/ustccoder/prophase/cwz/README.md

 ### axi interface for CPU
 myCPU.v is the axi interface for a CPU with a normal sram interface.
 It has never been tested or simulated yet.

+cpu_axi_interface.v is the interface provided by the Loongson.
+We can use it first.